keu/docs/software/install-packages.md

 sudo -u astro ~astro/airflow-venv/bin/pip install --extra-index-url=https://pip.astronomer.io/simple/ 'astronomer-certified[<your-package>]==<airflow-version>.*'
 ```

-You can also create your own Python packages and install them into your Airflow environment via a Python wheel, or you can configure an environment variable to automatically add the packages to your Airflow project directory.
+You can also create your own Python packages and install them into your Airflow environment via a Python wheel, or you can configure an environment variable to automatically add the packages to your Astro project directory.
 For more information on this setup, read the [Apache Airflow documentation on managing modules](http://apache-airflow-docs.s3-website.eu-central-1.amazonaws.com/docs/apache-airflow/latest/modules_management.html).

 ## Install Packages via Astronomer